krahma93/NC-News-FE/README.md

 ## Run the app locally

 Initial setup
-The project can be cloned running the following command: https://github.com/krahma93/NC-News-FE.git.
+The project can be cloned running the following command "git clone https://github.com/krahma93/NC-News-FE.git.

 It can also be forked first by clicking in Fork on the right hand side on the top of the page.